-As a historian, he specializes in the period of the Polish struggle for independence and the history of the 2nd Polish Republic.
-His most important publications include: Polska Organizacja Wojskowa 1914-1918 [The Polish Military Organization 1914-1918” (1984); “Józef Piłsudski – legends and facts” (1986) in cooperation with his wife, Daria Nałęcz.
-The biography was also published in the Russian, Lithuanian and Croatian language; “The dispute on the shape of democracy and parliamentary system in Poland between 1921 and 1926 (1994); “History of the 20th century” (2000).
-Together with the most distinguished Polish historians (Henryk Samsonowicz, Janusz Tazbir, Andrzej Paczkowski, Andrzej Friszke and Andrzej Chwalba), he is the co-author of syntheses of the Polish history that have been repeatedly reprinted: “Poland.
-History of the state and the nation” and “Poland over the ages”.
+As a historian, he specialises in the period of the Polish struggle for independence and the history of the Polish Second Republic.
+His most important publications include: Polska Organizacja Wojskowa 1914-1918 [The Polish Military Organization 1914-1918] (1984); Józef Piłsudski – legendy i fakty [Józef Piłsudski – Legends and Facts] (1986) in cooperation with his wife, Daria Nałęcz.
+The biography was also published in Russian, Lithuanian and Croatian; Spór o kształt demokracji i parlamentaryzmu w Polsce w latach 1921-1926 [The Dispute on the Shape of Democracy and Parliamentary System in Poland between 1921 and 1926] (1994); Historia XX wieku [History of the 20th century] (2000).
+Together with the most distinguished Polish historians (Henryk Samsonowicz, Janusz Tazbir, Andrzej Paczkowski, Andrzej Friszke and Andrzej Chwalba), he is the co-author of synthetic works on the Polish history that have had many reprints: Polska.
+Dzieje państwa i narodu [Poland.
+History of the State and Nation] and Polska na przestrzeni wieków [Poland throughout the Ages].